-Every once in a while the Auto-Lock setting on my iPhone would get stuck on thirty seconds even though I clearly remember setting it to 1 minute.
-And occasionally, I can’t change the timing for the automatic lock feature in Settings → General → Auto-Lock because the option appears greyed out.
+Every once in a while, the auto-lock setting on my iPhone would get stuck on thirty seconds even though I clearly remember setting it to one minute.
+And occasionally, I can’t change the timing for the automatic lock feature in Settings > Display & Brightness > Auto-Lock because the option appears grayed out.

-If the Auto-Lock options is greyed out on your device, too, that’s because your iPhone is in iOS 9’s new Low Power Mode.
-“When in Low Power Mode, Auto-Lock is restricted to 30 seconds” to help conserve power, according to the official description which appears when the device is in Low Power Mode.
+If the auto-lock option is grayed out on your device, that’s because your iPhone is in Low Power Mode.
+“When in Low Power Mode, auto-lock is restricted to 30 seconds” to help conserve power, according to the official description, which appears when the device is in Low Power Mode.

-In addition to enforcing the 30-second Auto-Lock option, Low Power Mode also enables manual fetching for Mail, disables automatic downloads and background app refreshes, throttles your CPU, reduces network speed and disables motion—all in the name of extending your run time.
+In addition to enforcing the 30-second auto-lock option, Low Power Mode also enables manual fetching for Mail, disables automatic downloads and Background App Refresh, throttles your CPU, disables motion, and more – all in the name of extending your run time.

-Low Power Mode was found to cut down the performance of the iPhone 6s to iPhone 5s-levels, which still leaves you with a perfectly usable phone for many everyday tasks.
+Low Power Mode was found to cut down the performance, which still leaves you with a perfectly usable phone for many everyday tasks.
 When I’m out and about, I always have Low Power Mode enabled as it significantly increases my iPhone’s battery life.